ryan-roemer/loose-bits/_posts/2011-09-20-pivot-facets-solr.md

 $ java -jar start.jar
 {% endhighlight %}

 Next, we want to upload a series of documents.
-We'll use the provided example script "post.sh" and create a simple CSV file for the script.
-The format
+We'll take the provided "exampledocs/books.csv" file, tweak it slightly and update via a CSV handler.
-is: first line is field names, other lines are data.
-I've taken the sample "exampledocs/books.csv" file and changed some schema names.
-Write this out to a custom file.
+The CSV format is: first line is field names, other lines are data.
+Note that I have changed some field names in the original sample "exampledocs/books.csv" file.
+The following should be written out to a new file, which I am calling "sample_books.csv".

+Note that we use ``_s`` fields for simplicity, forcing string fields for what would ordinarily be text fields -- Solr facets only return results on *indexed*, not *stored* terms, and string fields are identical for both.
+In a real deployment, you would use ``copyField`` directives to copy ``text`` fields to ``string`` fields for faceting.

 {% highlight bash %}
 # Create CSV file.